 When does Bridge the Gap Alimony End?

 When does bridge the gap alimony end?
 First, this type of alimony in Florida ends when either of the two parties dies.
 Second, some alimony may also terminate if the party receiving alimony payments gets remarried which essentially means that party is in a financially supportive relationship and no longer requires or is entitled to bridge the gap alimony.
 Finally, it is important to also note that the Statute makes it clear Florida bridge the gap alimony may not be changed in either amount or time.
-Lake County FL family law attorney and Orange County FL family law Attorney Jonathan Jacobs can answer your questions about alimony.
+Lake County FL family law attorney and affordable family law Attorney Jonathan Jacobs can answer your questions about alimony.

 Learn more about other types of alimony in Florida: Durational alimony, women paying men alimony, alimony factors, short term alimony, permanent alimony, and rehabilitative alimony.
 Alimony can be specified by the parties by marital settlement agreement.